• Skip to primary navigation

 • Some just eat it as payasam or kheer.

 Manganem recipe is also cooked in the Goan Catholic Community for various Catholic festivals and celebrations.
-It is known as Vonn.
-The recipe is bit different.
+It is known as Vonn. ย The recipe is bit different.
 Rice flour is added to it.
 Sabudana may or may not be added to it.
 The Vonn recipe is totally different.
 But some ingredients like coconut milk and jaggery are common.

 Goan chana dal payasam with sabudana

-Print Recipe Pin Recipe
+Print Recipe Pin Recipe Save Recipe Saved!

-5 from 4 votes
+5 from 6 votes

 Mangane | Manganem | Goan Chana Dal Payas With Sabudana